Phosphatodraco: Classification

 In their 2003 description Pereda-Suberbiola and colleagues considered Phosphatodraco a member of Azhdarchidae based on features such as its mid-series cervical vertebrae being elongated, with low vestigial (almost evolutionarily lost) or absent neural spines, the presence of prezygapophyseal tubercles, a pair of lower sulci near the prezygapophyses, and the lack of oval pneumatic foramina on the lower surfaces of the centra.
 These features are especially similar to those of Quetzalcoatlus and Azhdarcho.
 Other features distinguishing the group could not be identified in Phosphatodraco due to the preservation of its fossils.

-Longrich and colleagues performed a phylogenetic analysis that included Moroccan pterosaurs in 2018, and found Phosphatodraco to be an azhdarchid, and the sister taxon of Aralazhdarcho from Kazakhstan.
-A 2021 analysis by Rodrigo and colleagues also found these two genera to be sister taxa, joined in a clade by Eurazhdarcho from Romania.
+Longrich and colleagues performed a phylogenetic analysis in 2018 that included Moroccan pterosaurs.
+They found Phosphatodraco to be an azhdarchid and the sister taxon of Aralazhdarcho from Kazakhstan.
+A 2021 analysis by Pêgas and colleagues also found these two genera to be sister taxa, joined in a clade by Eurazhdarcho from Romania.
 This clade was supported by one clear synapomorphy (a distinct, ancestrally shared feature), that the side margin of the mid-cervical vertebrae is straight when viewed from above and below, with almost parallel sides.
 These researchers noted that previous studies had defined Azhdarchidae as a node-based clade with Azhdarcho and Quetzalcoatlus as internal specifiers, but cautioned that in their new phylogeny, Phosphatodraco, Zhejiangopterus, and Eurazhdarcho would fall outside the group.
 They found this undesirable, as those genera had otherwise consistently been considered azhdarchids, and that for stability's sake, Phosphatodraco should be added as a third internal specifier for the group, since this would result in all these taxa being included.

-In 2021 paleontologist Brian Andres and colleagues also found Phosphatodraco and Aralazhdarcho to be sister taxa, supported by the reduction of pneumatic foramina on the side of the neural canal.
+In 2021 American paleontologist Brian Andres also found Phosphatodraco and Aralazhdarcho to be sister taxa, supported by the reduction of pneumatic foramina on the side of the neural canal.
 This clade was recovered as part of the azhdarchid subclade Quetzalcoatlinae.
-The cladogram below shows the placement of Phosphatodraco within Azhdarchiformes according to Andres and colleagues, 2021:
+The first cladogram below shows the placement of Phosphatodraco within Azhdarchidae according to the phylogenetic analysis by Andres in 2021.
+In a 2022 phylogenetic analysis by Argentinian paleontologist Leonardo Ortiz David and colleagues, Phosphatodraco and Aralazhdarcho were again recovered as sister taxa, corroborating their close relationship that is based on similar features.
+However, unlike Andres in 2021, Ortiz David and colleagues found both pterosaurs outside Quetzalcoatlinae, in a more basal (primitive) position within Azhdarchidae, forming a clade with Eurazhdarcho.
+Their study follows the arrangement proposed by Pêgas and colleagues in their 2021 analysis.
+The second cladogram below shows the results of their phylogenetc analysis.